Click here to see the photo album from this trip.

 This report gives a brief description of the specifics of this trip.
 If you would like to read more about backcountry skiing in general, the 10th Mountain Division hut system, or Paragon Guides, please see this page about one of our other trips:

-On Friday, Bill, Connie, and I drove to Purgatory at Durango Mountain Resort and stayed at our townhouse in Silverpick.
+On Friday, Bill, Connie, and I drove to Purgatory at Durango Mountain Resort and stayed at our townhouse at Silverpick.
 Saturday morning, Connie and I attended the Silverpick homeowners association meeting.
 I skied Purgatory in the afternoon.
 Connie graciously ran errands preparing to host our annual (at least most years) homeowners get together.
 Bill's shoulder kept him from skiing at all on this trip.
 The party that night was fun.

 Connie and I had originally planned to stay and ski at Purgatory on Sunday and then drive to Vail on Monday.
 Watching the weather, I saw that a giant blizzard was approaching southwestern Colorado.
 The meteorologists were predicting two to three feet of snow with winds gusting to 75 m.p.h. beginning Sunday afternoon.
 Our travel plans required driving over Coal Bank, Molas, and Red Mountain passes that would very likely be closed by this storm.
 We decided to drive to Vail early on Sunday.
 Bill drove to Santa Fe as his shoulder problems made it impossible for him to do this hut trip.